tmyt/android-mstcc/README.md

 # MS-TCC for Android

 This app bring MS-TCC(Microsoft Tethering Control Channel Protocol) to Android.
+You can switch on Wifi Tethering from your Windows 10 PC.

 ## What about MS-TCC